I build end-to-end professional software systems that are written in Python.

 The system, known as Canøe, is written entirely in Python 3.6.
 Deliveries are made securely to BOX, S3, ShareFile by Citrix, and Hyland's OnBase software as well as remote file systems and Oracle databases.
 Completed in early 2017, Canøe performs 9,000 operations per week and assures correct transfer for over 200 integrations.

 In 2018, I began to standardize the system using conventional compiler technology to handle a pure job description language that expresses the work to be done.
+Now that it is 2020, we have migrated to fully compiled integrations written in the full featured language we call IJKL: Integration Job Kontrol Language.

 |Digital Gaslight, Inc., Richmond, VA||2002/12||Owner/CEO: